mtaruno/mtaruno/README.md

 🔭 Current Role: MS in Univeristy of Washington, Global Innovation Exchange (GIX)
 - 🎓 Past Year: MSE in Data Science and IT @ Tsinghua University
-- ☁️ Worked in Alibaba Cloud as a big data solutions architect
+- ☁️ Ex Alibaba Cloud Big Data Solutions Architect
 - 🟣 I love to code and problem solve.
 I learn both bottom-up and top-down, a.k.a. from math and algorithms to using AI's directly as agents and direct efforts to deploy them, for my two latest projects on that check out [Type Like You](https://github.com/mtaruno/type-like-you) and my fork of SWE-Agent where I am creating my own agent functions: [SWE-Agent-CodeGeeX](https://github.com/mtaruno/SWE-Agent-codegeex).
 - 📫 How to reach me: **matthew.taruno@gmail.com** or **mtaruno@uw.edu**
 <!-- <h3 align="left">Tools and Frameworks:</h3> -->